Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 bursa can become either:

-This results in more friction on the bone and muscles/tendons leading to bursa knee pain.
-Usually a combination of strengthening and stretching exercises, medication and injections helps them to recover.
+This results in more friction on the underlying bone and the muscles/tendons leading to bursa knee pain.
+Usually a combination of strengthening and stretching exercises, medication and injections helps the knee bursa to recover.

 Inflammation and irritation of the knee bursa is a common cause of knee pain.
 To find out more about what can go wrong, visit the bursitis of the knee section to find out more about prevention and bursitis treatment.